Lesedi Kapinga threatened with a knife, opens a case against two women

 According to police insiders with knowledge of the matter, Kapinga found himself blocking claps and kicks from two women, who later threatened to stab him with a knife.

-Sunday World understand that when the situation got so hostile that one of the people in the house called the police as they thought that they were in danger and that the ladies rage would result in some serious life-threatening situation.
+Sunday World understands that when the situation got too hostile, one of the people in the house called the police as they thought that they were in danger and that the ladies’ rage would boil over.

 “The police arrived to calm the situation, and the cops asked to see the knife that was supposed to have been used to stab Lesedi.
 One of the ladies produced the knife and handed it to the police,” said a eyewitness.